pivotal/docs-tap/cli-plugins/apps/tutorials/create-update-workload.hbs.md

 ## <a id="create-workload-maven"></a> Create a workload from a Maven repository artifact

-Create a workload from a Maven repository artifact by setting some specific properties as YAML parameters or using `--maven-*` flags in the workload when using the [supply chain](../../../scc/about.hbs.md).
+Create a workload from a Maven repository artifact by setting its properties through the `--maven-*` flags when using the [supply chain](../../../scc/about.hbs.md).
 For more information about Maven repository artifact, see [Source-Controller](../../../source-controller/about.hbs.md).

 The Maven repository URL is set when the supply chain is created.

-### Maven workload created with `--maven-*` flags

 To create a Maven workload using the CLI provided flags, run: